716green/js-note-doc-web/README.md

 ---

 # Todo

+### High Priority

+> Finish migrating Redux state to the Context API

+- Copy `context/user-state.tsx` format for cells
+  - Consider using a global state for the user and the user data and the cells data
+- Add firebase to cell state
+  - The bundler can probably continue to use Redux for now

+Add support for named workbooks

+> Currently the workbooks are limited to 1 per user.
+Firestore is setup to allow for more.

+### Low Priority

 - Look into adding HTML into the Markdown (Try it, it does strange things)
 - Add the following code as either a default, or a 'quick add' option: